saif86/CPP-Default-Argument/README.md

 $$$$$
 ```

-In the above program, you can see default value passed to arguments(in function prototype).
-At first,display() function is called without passing any arguments.
-In this case, default() function used both default arguments.
+In the above program, you can see default value passed to arguments (in function prototype).
+At first, display( ) function is called without passing any arguments.
+In this case, default( ) function used both default arguments.
 Then, the function is called using only first argument.
-In this case, function does not use first default value passed.
-Function uses the actual parameter passed as first argument and takes default value(second value in function prototype) as it's second argument.
-When display()is invoked passing both arguments, default arguments are not used.
+In this case, function does not use first default value assigned.
+Instead function uses the actual parameter passed as first argument and takes default value(second value in function prototype) as it's second argument.
+When display( ) is invoked passing both arguments, default arguments are not used.

 #### Note:
 The missing argument must be the last argument of the list, that is, if you are passing only one argument in the above function, it should be the first argument.